TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/02-saying-goodbye-to-carbs/index.md

 From my experience, this occurs after eating less than 20 grams of carbs per day for half a week after which it sustains itself pretty well.
 Even with an occasional +20 gram carb intake.
 It also causes a variety of other side-effects such your blood sugar stabilizing more evenly throughout the day.
 With carbs I've noticed big swings after I eat a heavy lunch and my brains are simply unable focus well anymore.
 There's a certain sense of lightness and clarity, I'd say, with ketosis where even a slight sensation of hunger doesn't affect me that much.

 And for dieting it's perfect!
 As you are already in the fat burning state the transition between burning calories from your food to burning fat from your body is much quicker.
-Also you lose any cravings for sugar pretty soon which helps resisting any temptations you might face more easily.
+Your gut bacteria also starts to adapt to your new food supply, quite soon eliminating your cravings for any sugar which helps a lot with breaking the diet.
 You are perhaps socially impaired, of course, and when others are enjoying their pizzas you'll have to do with a salad and drink diet soda at the bar.
 But the trade-off I say is worth it.

 Food-wise, the holy trinity for ketogenic food for me has become the combination of lean meat, cheese and frozen vegetables with some olive oil.
 Fried in the pan or cooked in the oven — doesn't matter.
 It tastes just as good.
 Add in a meat cube and you got yourself very healthy and very sating (and very cheap) food which easily amounts to 20g of carbs per day (100 grams of veggies is like 7 grams).
 The fibers of the vegetables fill you up while the fat and protein provide you with stable energy throughout the day.